kosli-dev/code-review-demo/scenarios.md

-# S1: Committer is not a reviewer
+# S1: Approver is not a committer

 #### Given

-- Alice is a committer
+- Sami is a committer
-- and Bob is a reviewer
+- and Faye is an approver
-- and tag `1.0.0` is a trusted baseline
+- and tag `1.0.0` is a trusted baseline from commit `c1`

 #### When

-- Alice commits `c2` on `develop`
+- Sami commits `c2` on `develop`
-- and Alice creates a pull request
+- and Sami creates a pull request
-- and Bob approves and merges the pull request, creating merge commit `m1`
+- and Faye approves and merges the pull request, creating merge commit `m1`

 #### Then